seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

 \React\Promise\Timer\timeout($resolve, 2, $loop);
 {% endhighlight %}

+>*By default `resolve()` method tries to resolve a domain name twice for 5 seconds.*

 ## Caching
 For situations when you are going to resolve the same domain many times you can use a *cached* resolver.
 It will store all results in memory and next time when you try to resolve a domain which has already been resolved it will return its IP address from a cache.
 No additional queries will be executed.

-Use can use the same factory to create a cached resolver.
-But at this time use `createCached()` method:
+You can use the same factory to create a cached resolver.
+But this time `createCached()` method is being used:

 {% highlight php %}
 <?php